jameshansen/LunchMoneyBudgetNotifier/README.md

 2. At the command line, run **C:\xampp\php\php lunch_money_notifier.php**

 ## Plaid Account Notes
-Plaid is the service which Lunch Money uses to update it's account information.
+Plaid is the service which Lunch Money uses to update its account information.
 This script will send a Plaid Account update request every interval if there is not one in progress.

 Plaid however is sometimes temperamental and may not always update quickly or at all.